Need help with your Discussion

 • Jury verdict

-• If you were assigned as a jury member in this case, would you find the defendant guilty?
+• Would you find the defendant guilty if you were assigned as a jury member in this case?
 Why or why not?
-Defend your decision with two examples from the readings and your own research.
+Defend your decision with two examples from the readings and your research.

 • Do you think the verdict in your case study was justified?
 Do you believe justice has been served?
 Why or why not?

 Support your Signature Assignment with at least five scholarly resources.
-In addition to these specified resources, other appropriate scholarly resources, including older articles, may be included.
+In addition to these specified resources, other appropriate educational resources, including older articles, may be included.

 Length: 10-12 pages, not including title and reference pages